Basic Advice to Naturally Relieve Colitis

 What provokes colitis, and what are the symptoms?

-If you have these symptoms, it is very important to consult a physician for correct diagnosis.
-A physician will decide if you need some type of medication, although natural remedies can always help improve colitis.
+If you have these symptoms, it is very important to consult a physician for a correct diagnosis.
+A physician will decide if you need some type of medication, although natural remedies can always help relieve colitis.

-- Chamomile tea: Chamomile produces an anti-inflammatory effect, making it a perfect natural remedy for colitis.
+- Chamomile tea: Chamomile produces an anti-inflammatory effect, making it a perfect natural remedy to relieve colitis.
 Boil a few twigs of chamomile in a large pot with water.
 Once cooled, serve in a glass.
 Instead of sweetening with sugar, use honey or stevia.

 - Cabbage water: This is made simply by boiling a few cabbage leaves for 10 minutes.
 Drink once cooled.